-This intensive 8-unit course develops novice-level skills in Arabic speaking, listening, reading, and writing.
+These intensive 8-unit courses (Arabic 101 and 102) develops novice-level skills in Arabic speaking, listening, reading, and writing.
 Through the use of authentic materials, students are exposed to a wide variety of topics, including basic academic and cultural knowledge.
 There are no prerequisites for this course, as it is beginner level.

-This intensive 8-unit course develops intermediate-level skills in Arabic speaking, listening, reading, and writing.
+These intensive 8-unit courses (Arabic 201 and 202) develops intermediate-level skills in Arabic speaking, listening, reading, and writing.
 Through the use of authentic materials, students are exposed to a wide variety of topics, including basic academic and cultural knowledge.

 Project GO at SDSU pays for:

 Tuition, course materials, room and board for all ROTC Students.
 In addition, scholarship students will receive a living stipend ($250/week) during the online portion of the program.

 Please note that the room and board support is not intended to be comprehensive of all living costs a program participant may incur.
 The scholarship provides a meal plan and shared double occupancy suites on campus.
 Any purchases a student wants to make outside of this are the responsibility of the students.
 All participants are required to live in double occupancy suites on SDSU’s campus.
 San Diego residents living around campus or within a driving distance of less than 10 miles are exempt.

 Students accepted to the program are responsible for the following refundable security deposit: $300 program security deposit (to hold your spot once accepted).
 You will receive a refund at the end of the program.

 How to Apply